patricklafrance/shelby/README.md

         }
     });

-Create a view model instance from the definition.
+Create a view model instance from the definition

     var vm = new EmployeeDetailViewModel({
         firstName: "John",
         lastName: "Doe"
     });

-Bind the view model.
+Bind the view model

     vm.bind();

-Later, dispose the view model _(optionnal)_.
+Later, dispose the view model _(optionnal)_

     vm.dispose();